 The Buffalo Bill Center of the West has educational lending materials that schools can borrow.
-Please read through the guidelines and then browse below for information on available trunks and learning kits.
+Please read through the guidelines and then browse below for information on available trunks.

 Guidelines for Lending Materials